Why do fake Elon Musk ads keep appearing around London and on the Tube?

 “Everyone Hates Elon is doing actions holding Elon to account.
 All proceeds will go directly towards the costs of our campaigning,” the group said on its gofundme page.

-Overthrow Musk said it wad founded to “fight the oligarchs” and “defend democracy”, with their political stunts cropping up in Tottenham, Walthamstow and St Albans.
+Overthrow Musk said it was founded to “fight the oligarchs” and “defend democracy”, with their political stunts cropping up in Tottenham, Walthamstow and St Albans.

-Everybody Hates Elon was the first group reported to have erected the posters, which appeared in Clerkenwell, London, in February.
-It is not clear who the individuals are behind the group.
+Everybody Hates Elon was the first group reported to have erected the posters, which appeared in February.

 A week later, the volunteer-led campaign group put up a series of fake advertisements on the London Underground comparing Musk to a Nazi.